EliotGeller/Matplotlib/README.md

 FinanceGraph.py used the seperately installed mpl_finance module that replaces the now deprecated matplotlib.finance library.
 This code creates a candlestick graph from data parsed from a Yahoo finance csv file (AAPL.csv)

 LiveGraph.py utilizes the FuncAnimation module from the matplotlib.animations to demonstrate an animated graph over time.

+Styling.py used a simple linear graph to explore the different options included in matplotlib.style, matplotlib.rcParams, and the pyplot.xkcd style.